Animal Care Committee Policies and Procedures Manual

 2.2.
 Appointment of ACC Members:

-The HHT General Manager (GM) nominates new ACC members and at the GM’s discretion their terms may be extended.
+The Director General (DG) of the Human Health Therapeutics Research Centre (HHT) nominates new ACC members and at the DG’s discretion their terms may be extended.

 2.3.
 Appointment of ACC Chairperson & Vice Chair:

-The GM appoints the ACC Chairperson and Vice Chair and at the GM’s discretion their terms may be extended.
+The DG appoints the ACC Chairperson and Vice Chair and at the DG’s discretion their terms may be extended.
 Note the Vice Chair will be appointed from the existing membership of the ACC.

 Members will be nominated for a period of four years, normally renewed no more than once.